meredithcook/meredithcook.reked/_posts/2022-12-31-favorite-reads-2022.md

 <u><a href="https://amzn.to/3Gw756Z"><i>Little Women</i></a></u>

 I'm sure this is a bit of an odd choice for a "best reading" list written in 2022, but this was the first time I have ever read through the book.
-For probably over 20 years, the Wynona Ryder version of the *Little Women* film has been one of my all-time favorite movies.
+For over 20 years, the Wynona Ryder version of the *Little Women* film has been one of my all-time favorite movies.
 I love it so much.
 So, I finally decided to take the time to read through the book and I can't remember a time I got so much enjoyment from reading.
 It took me a while—probably 2 months—to read through the entire book but reading slowly only added to my enjoyment of the story.
 This is a book I wish I could read for the first time again.

 <u><a href="https://amzn.to/3G63rz9"><i>Sounding Joy</i></a></u>